Groups

 Q: Can I just walk in?

-A: Walk-ins are welcome, but please arrive 10 minutes early to complete intake paperwork.
+A: Walk-ins are welcome, please arrive 10 minutes early to complete intake paperwork.

 Q: How many sessions should I attend?